slamora/brackets-wiki/How-to-Use-Brackets.md

 To quickly jump to a file, press **Ctrl/Cmd-Shift-O** and type part of the filename.
 You can type abbreviations or other non-contiguous parts of the name, and Quick Open will intelligently find the best matching file.

 ### Quick Find Definition
-To quickly jump around _within_ a file, press **Ctrl/Cmd-T** to see an outline view - functions in a JS file, selectors in a CSS file, etc. Similar to Quick Open, you can type parts of a name to filter the list.
+To quickly jump around _within_ a file, press **Ctrl/Cmd-T** to see an outline view - functions in a JS file, selectors in a CSS/LESS/SCSS file, etc. Similar to Quick Open, you can type parts of a name to filter the list.

 ### <a id="codehints"></a>Code Hints
 Code hints generally pop up automatically while you're typing, but you can also manually display them with **Ctrl-Space** (note that this shortcut uses Ctrl even on Mac).